mediagis/nominatim-docker/3.7/README.md

 The replication update can be peformed only via HTTP.

-A sample of the docker configuration with PBF_PATH variable (point at the docker image that supports PBF_PATH) is:
+A sample of the docker configuration with PBF_PATH variable is:

 ``` sh
 docker run -it --rm \